ipuhakka/BetAI/Documentation/Modifications.md

 # v.0.2
-- Planned and ongoing:
-	- Replan project structure
-	- Reorganize and clean documentation
 - Implemented
 	- Display only valid parameters from values.json to console (all are not used)
 	- Sample logging